yceballost/figma-branches-status/README.md

 | `project-id`   | Sync all files inside project                 | required |
 | `issue-number` | Choose the issue number where print the table | required |

+You must have created an issue in your repo to print the table on it.

 ### How to get project-id from Figma projects

 Copy link from a project in Figma and use the number after `project/` and use it in project-id field in the action. (check usage example section)